 - In a separate bowl, whisk together the eggs, sugar and vanilla.
 Slowly add in the melted chocolate mixture.

 - Carefully fold in the flour.

 - Pour the batter onto the prepared baking sheet, using a spatula to spread the batter into an even layer.

 - Bake for 10 minutes.
 The baked brownies should still be slightly soft when you pull them out of the oven.
 Cool completely.

-- Using a small ice cream scoop, form the dough into equal-sized balls.
+- Use a small ice cream scoop to shape the dough into equal-sized balls.
 Roll the balls into the coarse sugar.

 - Refrigerate the balls for at least one hour before serving.
 The balls can be served cold or at room temperature.
-Store any leftover balls in an airtight container in the fridge for up to one week.
+Store any leftover rum balls in an airtight container in the fridge for up to two weeks.

 *Yield: Approximately 15-18 balls